ManiniVats/Cryptonite_TP_2/ReverseEngineering.md

 `.file	"chall_1.c"` means that the challenge was made in `c` and instead of compliing, it was assembled in this assembly language.

+`bl atoi`(ASCII to integer) is used to convert a string into an integer.

 ```
 sub	sp, sp, #32
 ```